Is Earthquake Insurance Worth It?

 How Much Does Earthquake Insurance Cost?

-According to insurance company Lemonade, the average cost of earthquake insurance in the U.S. is $800 per year.
-That’s about $66 per month.
+According to insurance company Lemonade, you may see figures citing a nationwide “average” around a few hundred dollars, but authoritative sources stress there is no single national average because prices vary widely by state, ZIP code, construction, coverage limits, and deductible.
+Current market guidance from the CEA, the Insurance Information Institute, and state regulators such as Washington and Oregon shows typical deductibles of 5%–25% and premiums that can range from the low-hundreds to several-thousand dollars per year.
 The actual rate you pay depends on where you live, how earthquake-prone the area is, the type of home you have, the value of your house and belongings, and the level of coverage you want.

 How deductibles work

 Your deductible is the amount of damage costs you’re responsible for, even with insurance.
 With earthquake insurance, deductibles tend to be considerably higher than with other types of coverage.
-In other words, you still might be on the hook for a decent amount of money if your home or belongings are damaged by an earthquake.
+Unlike many other policies, earthquake deductibles are usually a percentage of the coverage limit (not the amount of the loss) and commonly fall in the 5%–25% range.

 How Do I Get Earthquake Insurance?

 When it comes to getting earthquake insurance, you’ve got several options to consider.
 The two main ways to get coverage are to add an endorsement to your existing homeowner’s insurance policy or purchase a policy independently.
+In California, many insurers offer access to the California Earthquake Authority (CEA).
 Each option comes with its own set of pros and cons.

 When you purchase earthquake insurance as an endorsement on your existing policy, the process is much more streamlined.
 You’re working with a company you’re already doing business with and have already vetted for your home insurance needs.
-Cost-wise, things could go either way.
-You may be able to get a discount as an existing customer, or you may miss out on savings available through another company that offers better earthquake coverage.
+Availability can be limited in higher-risk areas, and options may be less configurable than with stand-alone policies, but bundling can be convenient.
+Check for waiting periods and post-event moratoriums in your state; regulators like Washington OIC explain these details.